Menu

 A lot is going on around the world that shows just how fragile our democracies are, with plenty of examples of what it can degenerate into: authoritarianism, tyranny, fascism, oligarchy..

-With backgrounds in policy and tech, our host Maria Koomen, has been reflecting deeply on how to inject a citizen reset into the workings of democracy.
+With backgrounds in policy, neuroscience and tech, our hosts Maria Koomen and Nicoleta Prutean, have been reflecting deeply on how to inject a citizen reset into the workings of democracy.
 Are we fit enough to listen, engage, disagree, make wise collective decisions?
 Are we well informed?
 Can we hold our representatives to account?
 In our busy, distractible times it's on us to train our democratic fitness.

 If you're under the impression that you can't achieve much, persuade a soul or make any difference, join this session and reclaim your citizen power.
 Together we'll proactively flex our democratic muscles.